 Alexander Graham Bell once said, “Before anything else, preparation is the key to success.”
-It’s doubly true if you want a worry-free vacation.
-This pre-travel checklist will help you prepare beforehand.
-While I can’t guarantee you won’t hit bumps on your journey, you’ll pave the way to a more relaxing holiday.
+It’s doubly true if you desire stress-free travel.
+It’s the little things you do beforehand that make all the difference on your journey.
+While I can’t guarantee you won’t hit bumps along the way if you follow this pre-travel checklist you’ll pave the way to a more relaxing holiday.

 Before I jump in: I’ve put together a great trip-planning resource page with a lot of the important travel links and tips discussed below.
 Bookmark it and you’ll have all you need at your fingertips.

 First Thing to Do For Stress-Free Travel: Research Your Destination